History of the roller coaster: Beginnings

 The Riding Mountain (aka La Grande Glisade) entertainment pavilion designed by Bartolomeo Francesco Rastrelli for Tsarskoye Selo royal residence was built in 1754–1757.
 It was a huge building in the shape of rotunda.
 It had a trail with five hills which were covered with ice during the winter.
 In the summer, the trails featured wheeled trolleys secured in steel grooves mounted on the wooden trails.
 Due to a pendulum-like motion drawn from inertia, all five hills could be traversed in one ride.
 The ride was engineered by Russian scientist Andrey Nartov.
 The Anglican clergyman John Glen King mentioned that some Englishmen visiting Russia called them "Flying Mountains" and described them as follows:You will observe that there are five mounts of unequal height: the first and the highest is full 30 ft perpendicular altitude; the momentum with which they descend this carries them over the second, which is about 5 or 6 ft lower, just sufficient to allow for the friction and resistance; and so on to the last, from which they are conveyed by a gentle descent, with nearly same velocity, over a piece of water into a little island.
 These slides, which are about a furlong and a half (300 m) in length, are made of wood, that may be used in summer as well as in winter.
 The process is, two of four persons fit in a little carriage and one stands behind, for more there are in it the greater the swiftness with which it goes; it runs on castors and in grooves to keep it on its right direction, and it descends with a wonderful rapidity.
 Under the hill, is a machine worked by horses for drawing the carriages back again, with the company in them.
 Such a work as this would have been enormous in most countries for the labour and expense in cost, as well as the vast quantity of wood used in it.
-At the same place, there is another artificial mount which goes in a spiral line, and in my opinion, for I have tried it also, is very disagreable; as it seems always leaning on one side, and the person feels in danger of falling out of seat.Katalnaya gora was dismantled in 1792–1795.
+At the same place, there is another artificial mount which goes in a spiral line, and in my opinion, for I have tried it also, is very disagreable; as it seems always leaning on one side, and the person feels in danger of falling out of seat.Katalnaya gorka was dismantled in 1792–1795.
 Currently in its place is the Granite Terrace in the Catherine Park.